-- Participate in outdoor activities and recreation without a mask, except in certain crowded settings and venues - Resume domestic travel and refrain from testing before or after travel or self-quarantine after travel - Refrain from testing following a known exposure, if asymptomatic, with some exceptions for specific settings - Refrain from quarantine following a known exposure if asymptomatic - Refrain from routine screening testing if asymptomatic only if determined no longer required as determined by the Area Superintendent in accordance with CAL-OSHA, CDPH, the local Public Health Department and sponsoring school district requirements.
+- Participate in outdoor activities and recreation without a mask, except in certain crowded settings and venues. - Resume domestic travel and refrain from testing before or after travel or self-quarantine after travel. - Refrain from testing following a known exposure, if asymptomatic, with some exceptions for specific settings. - Refrain from quarantine following a known exposure if asymptomatic. - Refrain from routine screening testing if asymptomatic only if determined no longer required as determined by the Area Superintendent in accordance with CAL-OSHA, CDPH, the local Public Health Department and sponsoring school district requirements. - Get tested if experiencing COVID-19 symptoms. - If you came into close contact with someone with COVID-19 get tested 5 days after the date of your exposure and wear a mask in public indoor settings for 10 days after exposure or until a negative test result. - Isolate if they have tested positive for COVID-19 in the prior 10 days or are experiencing COVID-19 symptoms. - Follow any applicable federal, state, local, tribal, or territorial laws, rules, and regulations.